 Use your finger, a beading tool or foam brushes to smooth the bead.
 This provides best adhesion and greater longevity.
 For a super-neat bead, outline the joint with blue painter’s tape before applying the caulk, then remove it before the caulk dries for a professional looking finish.

-Use soapy water* or mineral spirits** to clean up tools and surfaces.
+Use soapy water to clean up tools and surfaces.
 Drain the water from the tub, then stand back and admire your handy work.